 The NSF-ICF currently stores over 22,000 meters of firn and ice core collected from various locations in Greenland, Antarctica, and North America.
 Sample requests are coordinated through the Science Management Office at UNH.
-For information on how to access the cores, please see Sample Access.
+For information on how to access the cores, please see Services.
 The following cores are in the NSF-ICF inventory.

 The Basin cores (BSN# on the map) are a series of 10.2 cm diameter firn cores collected to ~20 m depth across southern Greenland in 2003 as a part of PARCA.
 There is only a small section of core remaining from each core.